 Photo Courtesy of Cindy Beth Davis-Dykema

-A. Spring is the time when morels fruit.
+Spring is the time when morels fruit.
 When soil temperatures are consistently in the 50's and there is available moisture in the soil, conditions are ripe for morel collecting.
 In the Muskegon area, the season generally starts two weeks before or after the first day of May.
 Depending on weather conditions, the season can last 4-5 weeks.

 Photo Courtesy of Blair Celano

-A. Morels are a mycorrhizal fungus.
+Morels are a mycorrhizal fungus.
 This means their "root" system (called mycelium) works under the surface of the soil to locate and attach to the root system of certain trees.
-The mycelium are actually the mushroom.
+The mycelium is actually the mushroom.
 The part that is above the soil surface is the fruiting body of that mushroom (what we call a morel).
 The mushroom creates a symbiotic relationship with trees, where the mushroom provides the trees with water and nutrients from the soil and the tree provides sugars to the mushroom to promote growth.

 Morels create relationships with specific types of trees – aspen, balsam poplars, elm, ash, sycamore, and apple trees.
 Occasionally, they associate with conifers, such as white pine.
 The best place to look is under these types of trees, in soil that is well drained and not compacted.